-- longer shelf life of perishable produce; - · increased biomass and seed yield; - · greater tolerance to environmental stresses, such as drought and soil salinity; - · greater tolerance to certain fungal and bacterial pathogens; - · more efficient use of fertilizer; and - · advancement to field trials in banana, lettuce, trees, and bedding plants.
+- · longer shelf life of perishable produce; - increased biomass and seed yield; - · greater tolerance to environmental stresses, such as drought and soil salinity; - · greater tolerance to certain fungal and bacterial pathogens; - more efficient use of fertilizer; and - · advancement to field trials in banana, lettuce, trees, and certain bedding plants.

-Together with our commercial partners, we are currently working with lettuce, turfgrass, tomato, canola, Arabidopsis (a model plant that is similar to canola), banana, alfalfa, and certain species of trees and bedding plants, and we have obtained proof of concept for enhanced shelf life, seed yield, biomass, and resistance to disease in several of these plants.
+Together with our commercial partners, we are currently working with lettuce, turfgrass, tomato, canola, banana, alfalfa, and certain species of trees and bedding plants, and we have obtained proof of concept for enhanced post harvest shelf life, seed yield, biomass, and resistance to disease in several of these plant species.
 We have ongoing field trials of certain trees, lettuce and bananas with our respective partners.
 The first round of lettuce field trials showed that our technology reduced browning in cut lettuce.
 The first and second round of banana field trials have shown that our technology extends the shelf life of banana fruit by 100%.
-In addition to the shelf life benefits, field trials conducted during the winter of 2004-2005 generated encouraging disease tolerance data, specific to Black Sigatoka (Black Leaf Streak Disease), for banana plants.
+In addition to the post harvest shelf life benefits, field trials generated encouraging disease tolerance data, specific to Black Sigatoka (Black Leaf Streak Disease), for banana plants.
 Additional field trials for banana plants are planned for Black Sigatoka.
-Commercialization by our partners may require a combination of traits in a crop, such as both shelf life and disease resistance, or other traits.
+Commercialization by our partners may require a combination of traits in a crop, such as both post harvest shelf life and disease resistance, or other traits.
 Our near-term research and development initiatives include modulating the expression of DHS and Factor 5A genes in these plants and propagation and phenotype testing of such plants.

-Our ongoing research and development initiatives for agriculture include:
+Our ongoing research and development initiatives for agriculture include assisting our license and joint venture partners to:

-- · further developing and implementing the DHS and Factor 5A gene technology in lettuce, banana, oil seed crops, turfgrass, bedding plants, tomato, alfalfa, corn, soybean and trees; and - testing the resultant crops for new beneficial traits such as increased yield, increased tolerance to environmental stress, disease resistance and more efficient use of fertilizer.
+- · further develop and implement the DHS and Factor 5A gene technology in lettuce, banana, oil seed crops, turfgrass, bedding plants, tomato, alfalfa, and trees: and - test the resultant crops for new beneficial traits such as increased yield, increased tolerance to environmental stress, disease resistance and more efficient use of fertilizer.